-The exhibition sets out to raise questions on subtlety in artistic practices within countries that develop low intensity democracies and invites artists to research methodologies of survival in the context of (self)censorship.
+The exhibition sets out to raise questions on subtlety in artistic practices within hybrid regimes and invites artists to research methodologies of survival in the context of (self–)censorship.

-“Survival Kit” can be perceived as an attempt to remove the ambiguity by establishing a certain framework that may or may not be mandatory for contemporary art to function in the future to come.
+“Survival Kit” can be perceived as an attempt to establish a certain framework that may or may not be mandatory for contemporary art to function in the future of censorship to come.
 By collaborating for six months, five Turkish and five Russian artists researched different methodologies, such as camouflage and irony, to create works that are both united by the idea of “subtle art” yet divided by their specific subjects & practices.

-Artists: Larissa Araz, Cansu Çakar, Özgur Demirci, Didem Erk, Dmitriy Filippov, Evgeny Granilshchikov, Dmitriy Lyashenko, Irina Petrakova, Marina Ragozina, Eşref Yıldırım
+Artists: Larissa Araz, Cansu Çakar, Özgur Demirci, Didem Erk, Dima Filippov, Evgeny Granilshchikov, Dmitriy Lyashenko, Irina Petrakova, Marina Ragozina, Eşref Yıldırım

 Curators: Nikolay Alutin, Naz Cuguoğlu, Serhat Cacekli